-For low-population, nonmetropolitan counties with small or statistically insignificant 2006-2010 5-year ACS standard quality rents, HUD used state non-metropolitan data to determine bedroom ratios for each unit bedroom count.
+For low-population, nonmetropolitan counties with small or statistically insignificant data for any two of the three 5-year ACS standard quality rents series used in the average, HUD uses state non-metropolitan data to determine bedroom ratios for each unit bedroom count.
 HUD made this adjustment to protect against unrealistically high or low FMRs due to insufficient sample sizes.